dsager/muecken/README.md

 the user should specify a category manually.
 The library will "learn" from that and categorize future entries properly.

-### Categories & Secondary Categories
+### Primary & Secondary Categories

-An entry has to belong to one category and optionally to multiple secondary categories.
-For example a category could be "Groceries", "Rent" or "Running Costs" while "2014", "More than 100€" or "Credit Card" would be secondary categories.
+An entry has to belong to one primary category and optionally to multiple secondary categories.
+For example a category could be "Groceries", "Rent" or "Running Costs" while "2014", "More than 100€" or "Credit Card" would be secondary ones.

-### How it works

-For each entry the following steps are executed:

-- Loop through all defined categories and assign matching ones to the entry
-- Raise an error if the entry does not have at least one type category
-  - This error needs to be caught so that a manual categorization can be done

 ## Maintainer